 - Olfa Yemen: Skew polynomial rings have been on the forefront of research in coding theory as alternative ambient space for cyclic codes leading to the notion of skew-cyclic codes.
 They also provide an inroad into QC codes.
 Difficult factorization problems are raised.
 Joint work with Patrick Sole.

-TENTATIVE PROGRAM: Click here.
+SCHEDULE: Click here.

 All lectures will take place in Department of Mathematics, Cahit Arf Auditorium.
 For the location of the Mathematics department click here.
 The guest houses and the lecture hall for the congress are all within 10-20 minutes of walking distances to each other.

 All the important locations in METU can be seen in this map.